Homemade Beef Bone Broth

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Posts may contain affiliate links.

-Making your own homemade beef bone broth is an amazing way to add healthy, and delicious flavor to your recipes.
+Making your own homemade beef bone broth is an amazing way to add healthy, delicious flavor to your recipes.

 Making your own homemade Beef Bone Broth is an amazing way to add healthy, and delicious flavor to your recipes.

-Sourcing beef bones, isn’t usually all that hard.
-I have found them at my local grocery stores, and have also gotten them from a local farm.
+Sourcing beef bones isn’t usually all that hard.
+I have found them at my local grocery stores and have also gotten them from a local farm.
 If you don’t see them in your grocery store meat cases, simply ask them at the butcher counter.
-They often have them in the back, or can save some for you.
+They often have them in the back or can save some for you.

 What Beef Bones Should You Use to Make the Broth?

 When selecting what bones to use, I get a variety.
 You’ll need 7 1/2 – 8 lbs of bones.
-Play around and experiment with what you use, to determine what your favorite is, or simply use what you can find each time.
+Play around and experiment with what you use to determine what your favorite is, or simply use what you can find each time.

 You could use beef shanks, oxtails, marrow bones, neck bones, or even spare ribs.